samcaulfield/PML_IDE/README.md

 * If the action is a transformer, the name of the action is highlighted in green.
 * If the action is a black hole, the name of the action is highlighted in yellow.
 * If the action is a miracle, the name of the action is highlighted in pink.

+**Agent coloured action**

+This feature displays a diagram where the actions are coloured according to the agent performing them.
+* Open PML studio
+* Enter PML code into the editor
+* Click `Tools > Agent Coloured Actions`
+* The agent coloured actions diagram will be displayed in the diagram area

+**Swim lanes**

+This features allows the user to visualise the model in a way that makes the agents associated with actions obvious.
+* Open PML studio
+* Enter PML code into the editor
+* Click `Tools > Swimlanes plantUML`
+* The swim lanes diagram will be displayed in the diagram area